 A thought-provoking exhibit that examines sculptor Auguste Rodin’s legacy in public monuments and traces his impact on monument design and modern sculpture, through December 2021.

-Experience the Age of Reptiles with Dinosaurs Around the World, a new exhibit opening at the Academy of Natural Sciences, June 30 through January 20, 2020.
-More than a dozen advanced animatronic dinosaurs will be on display, including the mighty T. rex of North America, the Velociraptor of the Gobi Desert, and the Amargasaurus from the tropical jungles of South America.
+Experience the Age of Reptiles with Dinosaurs Around the World at the Academy of Natural Sciences through January 20, 2020.
+More than a dozen advanced animatronic dinosaurs are on display, including the mighty T. rex of North America, the Velociraptor of the Gobi Desert, and the Amargasaurus from the tropical jungles of South America.
 The exhibit also features a multi-layered narrative, fossils, authentic casts, cutting-edge research, and immersive design elements.
 Also, learn how continental drift, sea level fluctuations and volcanic activity allowed dinosaurs to disperse all over the earth.

 The National Liberty Museum continues its mission to celebrate everyday heroes with a new multi-media solo exhibition by American artist Ricky Bernstein.
 With painted glass, aluminum and mixed media wall-reliefs, Bernstein honors the ordinary victories over life’s mundane challenges, August 2 through December 2, 2019.